 There is a Covid-19 outbreak in the city/facility shortly before the planned 3GPP meeting or the number of Covid-19 cases locally rises significantly;

 A Covid-19 variant is identified within the city/country/venue for which certain vaccines are ineffective, or which presents new health risks for other reasons.

+A delegate, or group of delegates, is denied admission to the country on Covid-19 health grounds (e.g. they fail a mandatory Covid-19 test, or the entry requirements actually applied are more stringent than those the delegate expected);

 4.3.3 Potential Risks during the Meeting